mindplay-dk/middleman/README.md

 ```

 Middleware near the top of the stack may choose to first delegate control to middleware
-further down the stack, then reassume control, and possibly make additional changes to
+further down the stack, then resume control, and possibly make additional changes to
 the returned response.